 Do your prerequisites at a community college before transferring to a four year.
 Work part-time and take classes part-time, there’s no rule that you have to graduate in four years.
 Or work for a few years to save money for college.

 Again, no rule stating only 18-year-olds can go to college.
 Apply for every scholarship you are remotely eligible for.
 Lots of small scholarships can add up.

-Not everyone is cut out for college and college isn’t the only way to escape poverty.
-There are plenty of careers that pay well and don’t require a four-year degree.
+Not everyone is cut out for college; college isn’t the only way to escape poverty.
+Plenty of careers pay well and don’t require a four-year degree.

 10. Get Health Insurance

 Even the cheapest health insurance plan can protect you from being financially wiped out in the event of a major accident or illness.
 And many low-cost plans provide free basic health care like a yearly physical and certain preventative measures.

 And use your health insurance.
 Prevention is cheaper than the cure so taking care of minor things before they become big things protects your health and ability to continue working.

 11. And Renters Insurance

 If you become a homeowner, your lender will require you to have homeowners insurance but if you rent, most landlords don’t.